cjen07/social_network/README.md

 To be done

-  * comment and reply user_link
   * upgrade everything for elixir 1.4.0
-  * make it dry in controllers
+  * make it dry in controllers and js, move js in vendor to ES6
   * integration test using hound or wallaby
   * gif instuctions in this readme and online example
   * friends homepage notification integration with news page